bda-research/node-crawler/README.md

  * Make sure jQuery is cached / Include latest release in tree or add dependency
  * Check how we can support other mimetypes than HTML
  * Add+test timeout parameter
+ * Option to wait for callback to finish before freeing the pool resource (via another callback like next())
+ * Events on queue empty / full

 API
 ---